aditi-mittal-cmu/mittal-portfolio/finalProjectPart3.md

 <p>Since the scope of my audience  was large, and was not targeted, the key things that I thought about while revising was whether it all flew together and made sense.

 I didn't have a single persona for my target audience - the reason being that gender equality is not limited by boundaries.
 I kept my demographics diverse - An American male, An Asian male and two Asian women.
 I think my message was relevant to everyone - in the sense that all of us need to be more aware of what the situation.
-I would have liked to get more feedback but due to the lack of time, it weren't possible - however, it was unequivocally clear that there was a general lack of awareness around some of the statistics concerning gender equality.
+I would have liked to get more feedback but due to the lack of time, it wasn't feasible.
+However, it was unequivocally clear that there was a general lack of awareness around some of the statistics concerning gender equality.

 Further, based on the feedback on what next steps could the audience take, I suggested several Call to Actions - including a list of Non-for profits, petitions.</p>